 The Board of Directors and its committees meet regularly throughout the year, and may also hold special meetings and act by written consent from time to time.
-In 2022, the Board of Directors held four regularly scheduled meetings.
+In 2024, the Board of Directors held four regularly scheduled meetings and one special meeting.
 During this time, our directors attended 100% of our Board of Directors meetings and meetings of the committees on which they served.

 Three standing committees have been convened to assist the Board of Directors with various functions: the Audit Committee, the Compensation and Personnel Development Committee, and the Nominating and Governance Committee.
-Each committee operates pursuant to a formal charter that may be obtained, free of charge, at the Company's website at www.muellerindustries.com, or by requesting a print copy from our Corporate Secretary at the address listed herein.
+Each committee operates pursuant to a formal charter that may be obtained, free of charge, at the Company's website at www.muellerindustries. com, or by requesting a print copy from our Corporate Secretary at the address listed herein.

-AUDIT COMMITTEE Current Members: The Audit Committee assists the Board of Directors in fulfilling its oversight functions with respect to matters involving financial reporting, John B. Hansen (Chairman) independent and internal audit processes, disclosure controls and procedures, internal controls over financial reporting, related-party transactions, employee complaints, cybersecurity and risk management.
-In particular, the Audit Committee is responsible for: William C. Drummond Charles P. Herzog, Jr. Meetings in 2022: 6 policies; reviewing the effectiveness of the Company's internal audit procedures and personnel; reviewing, evaluating and assessing the Company's risk management programs, including with respect to cybersecurity; reviewing the Company's policies and procedures for compliance with disclosure requirements concerning conflicts of interest and the prevention of unethical, questionable or illegal payments; and making such other reports and recommendations to the Board of Directors as it deems appropriate.
-The Board of Directors has determined that each Audit Committee member meets the standards for independence required by the New York Stock Exchange (the "NYSE") and applicable SEC rules.
+Current MMITTEE The Audit Committee assists the Board of Directors in fulfilling its oversight functions with respect to matters involving financial reporting, independent and internal audit Members: processes, disclosure controls and procedures, internal controls over financial reporting, related-party transactions, employee complaints, cybersecurity and risk management.
+In particular, the Audit Committee is responsible for: ohn B. management.
+In particular, the Audit Committee is responsible for. ansen • appointing, retaining, compensating and evaluating the Company's independent auditors; hairman) reviewing and discussing with management and the independent auditors, reviewing and discussing with management and the independent auditors the Company's annual and quarterly financial statements, and accounting policies; 'illiam C. reviewing the effectiveness of the Company's internal audit procedures and personnel; rummond • reviewing, evaluating and assessing the Company's risk management programs, including with respect to cybersecurity; harles P. • reviewing the Company's policies and procedures for compliance with disclosure requirements concerning conflicts of interest and the prevention of unethical, erzog, Jr. questionable or illegal payments; and • making such other reports and recommendations to the Board of Directors as it deems appropriate. leetings in 24: 6 The Board of Directors has determined that each Audit Committee member meets the standards for independence required by the New York Stock Exchange (the "NYSE") and applicable SEC rules.
 Moreover, it has determined (i) that all members of the Audit Committee are financially literate; and (ii) that William C. Drummond possesses accounting and related financial management expertise within the meaning of the listing standards of the NYSE, and therefore is an audit committee financial expert within the meaning of applicable SEC rules.
 In accordance with the rules and regulations of the SEC, the above paragraph regarding the independence of the members of the Audit Committee shall not be deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or 14C of the Exchange Act or to the liabilities of Section 18 of the Exchange Act and shall not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended (the "Securities Act"), or the Exchange Act, notwithstanding any general incorporation by reference of this Proxy Statement into any other filed document.
+ATION AND PERSONNEL DEVELOPMENT COMMITTEE recont The Componentian and Personnal Development Committee has averaight responsibility with respect to componentian and various other human capital related issues